Getting Started with Azure Site Recovery: On-Premises to On-Premises Protection

-After exporting the server, copy it to each VMM server you want to register in the vault, and then import it as follows.
+AfAfter export copy the .pfx to the VMM servers, and then import it.
 Note that if you ran MakeCert.exe on a VMM server, you don't need to import the certificate on that server.

 - Copy the private-key (.pfx) certificate files to a location on the local server.

 - In the Certificates MMC snap-in select Computer account and then click Next.